nrwl/nx-workshop/docs/lab10 - bonus/LAB.md

 #### 🏋️‍♀️ Steps:

 1. `yarn add @nrwl/storybook`
-2. Use the `nrwl/angular:storybook-configuration` schematic to generate a storybook configuration for the `store-ui-shared` project
+2. Use the `nrwl/angular:storybook-configuration` generator to generate a storybook configuration for the `store-ui-shared` project

    ⚠️ Answer **YES** to all questions